 We've already done the research for you.
 References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
 EBSCO articles (E) are available only to NAR members and require a password.

-Investor Bulletin: Crowdfunding for Investors, (U.S. Securities and Exchange Commission, Feb.
-16, 2016)
+Investor Bulletin: Crowdfunding for Investors (U.S. Securities and Exchange Commission, May 10, 2017)

 Real Estate and Crowdfunding